David Rockefeller Center for Latin American Studies

 Is Venezuela’s Bolivarian revolution under Hugo Chávez truly revolutionary?
-Some see the president as the shining knight of twenty-first-century socialism, while others see him as an avenging Stalinist strongman.
-Despite passion on both sides, the Chávez government does not fall easily into a seamless fable of emancipatory or authoritarian history.
-A range of distinguished authors consider the nature of social change in contemporary Venezuela and explore a number of themes that help elucidate the sources of the nation’s political polarization.
+Some see the president as a shining knight of socialism, while others see him as an avenging Stalinist strongman.
+But the Chávez government does not fall easily into a seamless fable of emancipatory or authoritarian history, as these distinguished essays make clear.

 The transformation of the Cuban economy over the last decade is only likely to accelerate.
 In this edited volume, prominent Cuban economists and sociologists present a clear analysis of Cuba’s economic and social circumstances and suggest steps for Cuba to reactivate economic growth and improve the welfare of its citizens.

 Why do some export activities succeed while others fail?
 Here, research teams analyze export endeavors in Latin American countries to learn how export pioneers are born and jump-start a process leading to economic transformation.
 Case studies range from blueberries in Argentina and flowers in Colombia to aircraft in Brazil and software in Uruguay.

 Jorge Mario Múnera is renowned in Colombia as one of the most prolific and influential photographers of his generation.
 Portraits of an Invisible Country comprises a book of essays on his diverse body of work and sixteen photo posters, which together highlight his travels in Colombia and his careful depiction of his countrymen and women.